Ruckus in Bihar Assembly as Opposition protests Bill empowering police arrest without warrants

 Rashtriya Janata Dal workers also staged a protest march to the Assembly, leading to a scuffle with the police that left many injured.

-The Bihar Assembly witnessed chaos on Tuesday as the Opposition moved a motion against a Bill empowering the police to make arrests without warrants, The Hindu reported.
+The Bihar Assembly witnessed chaos on Tuesday as the Opposition moved a motion against a Bill that gives more powers to the police, The Hindu reported.
 Rashtriya Janata Dal workers also staged a protest march to the Assembly, leading to a scuffle with the police which left many injured.

 The Assembly session saw multiple adjournments as the RJD shouted slogans against the Bihar Special Armed Police Bill, 2021.
 Leaders from the Opposition claim that the draft law has provisions that will give power to the Special Armed Police, earlier called the Bihar Military Police, to search and arrest with no warrants.